ZHassanQ/PS4-Guide/README.md

 ## PKG-files

 This section is important for nearly everything, if you want to know how install PKG-files, or why they aren't installing.
-And how to modify or, patch them.
+And how to modify or, patch them and more.

 ### Installation
 ### Modify